Football fans left queuing at Nottingham railway station ahead of play-off final

 Fans went on Twitter to criticise East Midlands Railway (EMR) after many people missed their train due to the queues.

-One fan, Andy, told the PA news agency: “We were supposed to be in first class on a 10 carriage train.
+Andy Thompson, 47, told the PA news agency: “We were supposed to be in first class on a 10-carriage train.

 “There were only five carriages.